biocore/qurro/CONTRIBUTING.md

        Qurro's source code above.
 Run `pip install -e .[dev]` inside this folder to install Qurro along with its normal and development Python dependencies.
     3. Install songbird using `conda install -c conda-forge songbird`.
-This is required to get Qurro to recognize the `FeatureData[Differential]` type (note that this is a temporary requirement, and should be unnecessary after QIIME 2 version 2019.7 is released).
+This is required to get QIIME 2 to recognize the `FeatureData[Differential]` type (note that this is a temporary requirement, and should be unnecessary after QIIME 2 version 2019.7 is released).
     4. Install the various Node.js requirements for testing Qurro's JavaScript